joway/fastrand/README.md

 ## Background

 Golang using a single [globalRand](https://github.com/golang/go/blob/master/src/math/rand/rand.go#L293) object between multiple goroutines, which cause a race condition.
-But if we use `rand.New()` directly, it just creates a non-thread-safe [rngSource]() object.
+And the exported method `rand.NewSource()` just creates a non-thread-safe [rngSource]() object.

-Fastrand wrap the `rngSource` struct into sync.Pool, and make it could run faster about 8 times than `globalRand` and keep it thread-safe.
+Fastrand wrap the internal `rngSource` struct into `sync.Pool`, and make it could run about 8 times faster than `globalRand` at the concurrent situation, and also could have about 2 times speed at single-thread.

-However, if you no need to share a single rand object within multiple goroutines, you could create a private rand.Rand object in each goroutine.
+However, if you no need to share a single rand object within multiple goroutines, you could create a private rand.Rand object for each goroutine.

 ## Usage